Strangebrewer/strangeblog/server/Planning.md

 - add save, save & close, and cancel functionality to the "/editor" page

 ### Main.jsx:
+- DONE: add category to the display
+- DONE: Top of page button on Main.jsx
 - DONE: create a Search component for the Main page, something to go in the expanding search box
   - DONE: Add notice thing that appears under the nav that shows what the current search criteria are
   - DONE: each criteria should have an "x" that allows to remove just that part of the search criteria